Yes, you read it right. Today we're going to get up close and personal with this heavenly delicious cinnamon roll cheesecake!

-Digestive biscuits - my favourite to use as cheesecake base for its slight saltiness touch (you can read about it here).
-But of course you can use graham crackers, oreos, or whatever biscuits that you fancy.
+Digestive biscuits - my favorite to use as cheesecake base for its slight saltiness touch (you can read my post on what are digestive biscuits).
+But of course, you can use graham crackers, Oreos, or whatever biscuits that you fancy.

 Butter - I use unsalted butter since digestive biscuits already have that saltiness touch.
 Salted butter works fine also, if you don't mind it.

 Cream cheese - full fat cream cheese, please.
 Not whipped ones also.

 Greek yogurt - full fat also, please.
 You can use sour cream also, no problem.

 Cinnamon powder - I like to add it in the filling also, apart from adding it into the cinnamon roll layer.
 I think it boosts the overall flavour of the cheesecake.
 If you're not such a fan, then skip it.
 But don't skip it in the cinnamon roll layer because then, what's the point.
 Right?

 Brown sugar - I use unrefined brown sugar for the cinnamon roll layer.
 You can use any brown sugar or white sugar, no problem at all.
 Just know that brown sugar gives it a touch of caramel flavour.